sebiwi/dotfiles/README.md

-# vimrc
+# Dotfiles

-This is my vim configuration, including both themes and custom plugins.
+This is used to be my vim configuration.
+Now it also has my tmux, bash and git configurations.
+Pretty rad.

 ## Installation
 Execute the install.sh script.
-This will create the .vim directory if it doesn't exist, install Vundle (and all the other plugins specified in the vimrc), and symlink the plugin and colors directories to the right place, as well as the vimrc.
+This will symlink the required directories and files to all the right places.

-## Usage
+## Requirements
-Just use vim!
+- Vim 8
+- The Silver Searcher

 ## Contributing
 1. Fork it!